The Dark Half (film): Plot

 State Police find Homer Gamache's truck with Thad's fingerprints all over it.
 For some reason, Stark wants to live in the material world, after only appearing in a set of Thad's best selling books.
 Thad writes, but he is not alone in suspecting something strange: Sheriff Pangborn is equally suspicious and continues investigating.
-Thad begins to realize that Stark is, in fact, his parasitic twin brother who died at "childbirth."
+Thad begins to realize that Stark is his parasitic twin brother who died at "childbirth".

-His mother never told Thad about the twin, and he was completely unaware until a local doctor tells him that Stark was a fraternal twin that was living inside Thad's brain.
-(A scene in the film's start shows a developing fetus inside Beaumont's brain).
+Thad's mother never told him about the twin, and he was completely unaware until a local doctor tells him that Stark was a fraternal twin that was living inside Thad's brain.
+(A scene in the film's start shows a developing fetus inside Beaumont's brain.)
 Stark arrives, kills the doctor, and blames Thad for the crime.
 Thad's colleague Reggie realizes that Stark is an entity controlled by the books that Thad wrote and that Stark will do anything he can to stop Thad.
-Stark kidnaps Thad's wife Liz and his children, and makes a deal with Thad: finishing a book that depicts Stark living in the real world, or he will kill his family.
+Stark kidnaps Thad's wife Liz and his children, and makes a deal with Thad: finish a book that depicts Stark living in the real world, or he will kill his family.

-While writing the book, Thad notices Stark is healing himself with his writings, as George started to deteriorate due to Thad not writing anymore books, causing Thad to absorb his sickness.
+While writing the book, Thad notices Stark is healing himself with his writings, as Stark started to deteriorate due to Thad not writing anymore books, causing Thad to absorb his sickness.
 Thad and Stark get into a fight, which ends with Thad stabbing Stark in the neck with a pencil.
 Sheriff Pangborn arrives and unties Liz, who says that Thad and Stark are upstairs.
-However, a huge flock of sparrows inexplicably comes and tears Stark apart, taking him to the land of the dead.
-The sparrows are agents of Death, that come to collect souls and carry them to their final destination.
+A huge flock of sparrows arrive via a bird call Thad's friend and colleague Rawlie gave to him and tears Stark apart, taking him to the land of the dead.
+The sparrows are agents of Death that come to collect souls and carry them to their final destination.
 Thad and Liz are spared, and they, along with Pangborn, watch as the sparrows disappear into the night.